 Why the surprise?
 For a player who has 95 IPL games under his belt (2,333 runs, Avg.
 35.34, SR 129.25) with at least 300 runs in the last three seasons, we are talking about an experienced bloke.
 He's a calm head and provides solidity in the middle-order better than most players even in the T20 format of the game.

-According to Desibets.com cricket tips, only Royal Challengers Bangalore (RCB) were interested in Smith before the Capitals snapped him for his eventual IPL auction price.
+Only Royal Challengers Bangalore (RCB) were interested in Smith before the Capitals snapped him for his eventual IPL auction price.
 As revealed later, RCB had their own reasons of why Smith won’t fit in their scheme of things because of the team balance which requires a decent all-rounder in the first six batters.
 A ‘strategic auction move’, as has been pointed out by the RCB director of cricket operations, Mike Hesson, in their pre-acution planning video is now doing rounds on social media.

 Will Steve Smith fulfill his IPL 2021 Contract?

 Will Smith fulfill his contract?
-As an audience, it is tough to contemplate Delhi’s thinking behind the reason to bid for Steve Smith at the IPl auction table.
+As an audience, it is tough to contemplate Delhi's thinking behind the reason to bid for Steve Smith at the IPl auction table.
 The likes of Marcus Stoinis and Shimron Hetmyer, who are regarded as better T20 players, alongside Anrich Nortje and Kagiso Rabada, are near certainties in the Delhi Playing XI.
 When push comes to a shove, the Capitals also have all-rounder Chris Woakes casting further doubts about Smith’s role in the season ahead.
+It will be interesting to see what Delhi considers as their best playing in the 2021 IPL season.

 Even if any of the batters fail to fire, the Capitals have Tom Curran and Sam Billings ahead of Smith in the pecking order.
 To put things into perspective, Smith would need a raft of injuries and features for the Capitals in this year's IPL.